-- What can you do for us that someone else can't do? - What new skills or capabilities have you developed recently? - Give me an example from a previous job where you've shown initiative. - What is important to you in a job?
-What motivates you in your work? - What qualities do you find important in a coworker/boss?
+- What can you do for us that someone else can't do? - What qualifications do you have that relate to the position? - What new skills or capabilities have you developed recently? - Give me an example from a previous job where you've shown initiative. - What is important to you in a job? - What motivates you in your work? - What qualities do you find important in a coworker/boss?